-After receiving a B.Tech. in Textiles (first class second position in the graduating class) from the University of Dhaka, Bangladesh, I availed an opportunity to study computational optimization in the Department of Informatics, University of Bergen, Norway under Professor Trond Steihaug.
+After receiving a B.Tech. in Textiles from the University of Dhaka, Bangladesh, I availed an opportunity to study computational optimization in the Department of Informatics, University of Bergen, Norway under Professor Trond Steihaug.
 I was awarded a University of Bergen Fellowship (Universitetsstipendiat) for my doctoral studies during which (1996) I was a visiting graduate student of Cornell CS department.
-Before coming to Lethbridge I was on the faculty of Math/CS department of the University of Northern British Columbia.
+Before coming to Lethbridge I was on the faculty of CS department of the University of Northern British Columbia.
 I spent a part of my sabbatical leave (in 2006) at Humboldt University in Berlin, Germany.
 My academic ancestry can be traced back, starting at Forsythe Tree, all the way to Gottfried Wilhelm Leibniz and beyond at The Mathematics Genealogy Project.

 List of publications can be found in Google Scholar and Research Gate.